jaredmales/rtimv/readme.md

 Displays images streaming from a scientific (primarily astronomical) camera.
 Such images are expected to be "monochrome", or rather single-color-channel.  rtimv provides convenient ways to change the "stretch", color table, and to perform measurements on the images as they are displayed.
 Can handle high frame rates (much higher than monitor refresh).

 Originally developed to support the MagAO+VisAO camera.
-Now adapted to work with the shared memory image system developed for SCExAO, and now used in MILK/CACAO.
+Now adapted to work with the shared memory image system ImageStreamIO of CACAO.

 ## Installation

 Dependencies:
  - qt-5.
- - qwt.
+ - qwt. [on CentOS 7 do not install libqwt with yum.
+If already installed it may need to be removed.
+On COS-7 QWT must be installed from source]
  - levmar.
 See my instructions for this at https://jaredmales.github.io/mxlib/group__levmar.html
  - BLAS & Lapack.
 See my instructions for this at https://jaredmales.github.io/mxlib/group__mkl.html
  - milk-org/ImageStreamIO from https://github.com/milk-org/ImageStreamIO

+On CentOS-7 mesa-libGL-devel.x86_64

 After installing the dependencies, verify, and edit if necessary, the following variables in `Makefile`
  - QMAKE
  - CACAO_INCLUDE